23f2005144/comment-category-classification/README.md

 * Engineering additional engagement-based features (e.g. interaction signals, user activity patterns) to improve class separability
 * Deeper error analysis on Class 3 specifically — understanding whether its poor performance stems from overlapping linguistic patterns, insufficient samples, or feature representation gaps
-* More systematic hyperparameter search using automated tuning instead of manual combinations
 * Ensemble combinations of linear and boosting models to balance sparse-feature strengths of LinearSVC with LightGBM's nonlinear capacity

 ---